lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

     Let us dilate the block of silica to create a crack.
-Create a new folder called *Cracking/* next to *SilicaBlock/*, and create a new input.lammps file starting with:
+Create a new folder called *Cracking/* next to *SilicaBlock/*, and create a new *input.lammps* file starting with familiar lines:

 ..  code-block:: lammps
-    :caption: *to be copied in Cracking/input.lammps*

     units metal
     boundary p p p